Improve error check at compilation time

 As far as I know, there's some part at least in osmo-iuh which is auto-generated and may print lots of warnings which we cannot fix.
 I guess in this case we can apply different CFLAGS to that specific set of files which is more relaxed to avoid lots of garbage warnings.

-#1 Updated by pespin about 1 year ago
+#1 Updated by pespin over 1 year ago

 It seems some related work was already done in openbsc.
 Worth having a look and applying something similar: http://cgit.osmocom.org/openbsc/commit/?id=34f012639ddf41470714ae74ae961d158670a4c7